Relational Therapy

 Before we even talk about your partner, your friendships, or your family, we start with you — the way you speak to yourself, the expectations you carry, the pressure you put on your own shoulders, and the stories you’ve absorbed about who you’re supposed to be.

-• If you learned that closeness is unpredictable, you’ll brace for impact even when things are calm.
+• And when past closeness has been unpredictable, your nervous system braces for impact — even when things are perfectly calm.

 Relational therapy helps you see these patterns clearly — not as flaws, but as strategies that once made sense.

 Your reactions in relationships aren’t coming out of thin air.
-They’re coming from:
+They are a direct reflection of your past, rooted in:

 Relational therapy helps you understand why you react the way you do — and what those reactions are trying to protect.